jbakse/compform_site/content/strategy/index.md

 ## Take Home Challenge

 This is the last chapter of the "Foundation" section.
-The challenges in the chapters so far—random, noise, parameters—have been open ended.
+The challenges in the chapters so far—random, noise, parameters—have been open-ended.
 They suggested general themes, but left the specifics up to you.

 The challenges this week are much more specific, challenging you to recreate a specific effect.
-Recreating existing effects presents different challenges than open ended sketching, and forces you to contend directly with any problems you run into.
-Both this type of work and open ended exploration are good ways to study creative coding and mixing them is particulary effective.
+Recreating existing effects presents different challenges than open-ended sketching, and forces you to contend directly with any problems you run into.
+Both this type of work and open-ended exploration are good ways to study creative coding and mixing them is particularly effective.

 Solving these two challenges will require strategic planning: